 Confidentiality is one of the most important components between a client and a therapist.
 Successful therapy requires a high degree of trust within the therapeutic relationship.
 Upon request, I will provide you with a written copy of my confidential disclosure agreement.

 However, state law and professional ethics require therapists to maintain confidentiality except for the following situations:

-* If the therapist has reason to suspect the client is in danger of harming him/herself precautionary steps are taken for the safety of the client.
+- If the therapist has reason to suspect the client is in danger of harming him/her/themselves precautionary steps are taken for the safety of the client.
 If the client has threatened to harm another person OR another person has threatened to harm the client, these are also reportable to the authorities (law enforcement) for the safety of the intended victim and the client.